steven-xia/ReversiBot/README.md

 ### Dependencies

+Currently, this project is only compatible with Linux.
+Apologies to anyone else who is interested.

 This project is built on Python 2.7.
 Please install Python before continuing.

 A few additional modules were used to build this project (all under python):